Dr Tan Chyn Hong

 Orthopaedic Surgeon

-Head to the Urgent Care Centre (UCC) to seek appropriate treatment if you experience the above symptoms.
+Head to the Urgent Care Centre (UCC) to seek appropriate treatment if you experience the below symptoms.

 A chronic injury, or overuse injury, develops when you experience pain for more than 12 weeks.
 It can arise from repetitive minor strains or poor healing of a previous acute injury.